 4. Your company’s network is secure.

-Today, we are living in a time when data security is a growing concern.
+Today, we live in a time when life is a growing concern.
 According to a recent report by the Ponemon Institute, 87% of small businesses experienced a security breach in 2017.
 And more than half of those said their data was stolen from a third-party service provider.
 While these numbers may seem overwhelming, I have some advice to share.
-It’s easy to overlook things you must protect yourself against, including your data.
+It’s easy to overlook things you Must protect yourself against, including your data.

-But it’s important to note that data security isn’t just about physical security anymore.
+But it’s important to note that dit’s-security isn’t just about physical isn’t anymore.
 Your data is valuable to someone.
-And they aren’t necessarily going to respect your privacy.
-So how can you protect your data and your business?
+And they aren’t necessarily going to be your privacy.
+So, how can you protect your data and your business?
 I recommend starting with this checklist.
-If you need a bit of a hand, I’m available to teach you how to protect your data through email.
+I’m available to tell you how to protect your data through email if you need a hand.